Check out 10 tips when dealing with international transportation.

 7. Ensure you’re Comparing Apples to Apples

 We’ve seen it time and time again.
 A shipper may think he is getting a better price from forwarder A, but when it is all said and done, it ends up being more expensive than Forwarder B’s quote.
 Think about the value of customer service, trust, reliability, and quality of communications.
-And is $50.00 really going to make or break you if it means you will receive reliable service and know your quote will be honored?
+And is $50.00 really going to make or break your decision if it means you will receive unreliable service or that you are paying more than you were quoted?
 Think about it next time you are quoting and make sure you’re truly looking at apples to apples.
 If you need help with quote comparison, Scarbrough is happy to audit for you and ensure you are getting the best deal.

 A perfect example is explained in this Inbound Logistics article: